-Once an employee passes the test with a score of 75% or higher, they will receive a printable food safety certificate that’s valid for five years.
-This certification is optional, although you may want employees to have it.
+Once an employee passes the test with a score of 75% or higher they will receive a printable food safety certificate that’s valid for five years.
+This certification is optional, but restaurant owners and food business owners can opt in.

-Any individual in Illinois who works with unpackaged food, food-contact surfaces, or food equipment and utensils must complete food handler safety training within 30 days of employment.
-They make exceptions for unpaid volunteers, temporary food establishment employees, and employees who already have a valid certification as a food protection manager.
+Any individual in Illinois who works with unpackaged food, food-contact surfaces, or food equipment and utensils must complete food handlers safety training within 30 days of employment.
+There are exceptions for unpaid volunteers, temporary food establishment employees and employees who already have a valid certification as a food protection manager.

-Food handler licenses in Illinois are not issued by the state.
+A food handlers license in Illinois is not issued by the state.
 Employees can take any ANSI-approved food handler permit course, including online courses.
 Some local health departments within the state of Illinois provide this training for restaurants.

 Employees will need to complete a food handlers renewal every three years to maintain their certification.

-In the state of Indiana, there must be at least one employee who possesses a food handler’s permit at each food establishment.
-This employee doesn’t need to be on the premises during all hours of operation.
+In the state of Indiana, there must be at least one employee who possesses a food handlers permit at each restaurant or food business.
+They don’t need to be on the premises during all hours of operation.
 But, there must be a designated “Person in Charge” on site at all times while the establishment is open.

-If the only certified food handler at a food establishment leaves or has their employment ended, you have three months to instate a new certified food handler.
+If the only certified food handler at a food business leaves or has their employment ended, employers have three months to instate a new certified food handler.

 To become certified as a food handler, employees must pass an exam administered by an accredited program.
-They need to provide a copy of their certificate to the food establishment.
-They also need to fulfill food handler’s renewal requirements to keep their certification from expiring.
+They need to provide a copy of their certificate to their manager.
+They also need to fulfill food handlers card renewal requirements to keep their certification from expiring.

-There are no state-wide stipulations for food handler cards in Kansas.
+There are no statewide stipulations for food handlers cards in Kansas.
 However, jurisdictions within the state have their own food safety regulations.
-Some require or recommend a food handler license.
+Some require or recommend a food handlers license.

-For example, in Leavenworth, Kansas, all employees who handle food must have a food handler permit issued by the city.
-Business owners in Kansas should contact their county or city health department to learn about local requirements.
+For example, in Leavenworth, Kansas, all employees who handle food must have a food handlers certificate issued by the city.
+Business owners in Kansas should contact the county or city health department to learn about local requirements.
 These departments can show you how to get a food handlers license online or in person.

-Previously, Wichita, Kansas required all food establishment employees to get a food handler card.
-That requirement is no longer in place as of September 18, 2018.
-However, the city offers a free online food handler safety training course for volunteers.
+Wichita, Kansas does not require food business employees to get a food handlers card, but the city offers a free online food handlers safety training course for volunteers.

-For example, both Lexington-Fayette County and Madison County Health Departments require all employees in food service establishments to have food handler permits.
-Both counties offer in-person and online course options to receive this certification.
+For example, both Lexington-Fayette County and Madison County Health Departments require all employees in food service to have food handlers permits.
+Both counties offer in-person and online courses to receive this certification.

-Ask your local health department to determine if they require a license in your county and how to get a food handlers license.
+Ask your local health department if they require a license in your county and how to get a food handlers license.

-Louisiana doesn’t require all employees in food establishments to get food handler licenses.
-Instead, only one owner or employee in each establishment is required to have a food safety certificate.
+Louisiana doesn’t require all restaurant employees to get a food handlers card.
+Instead, only one owner or employee in each location is required to carry a food safety manager certificate.

-Maine doesn’t require all food workers to obtain food handler cards.
+Maine doesn’t require all food workers to obtain food handlers cards.
 However, all eating establishments must have a certified food protection manager on staff.

-In order to get this certification, the individual must complete an accredited food safety course and pass an exam approved by the CFP.
+To get this certification, the individual must complete an accredited food safety course and pass an exam approved by the Conference for Food Protection (CFP).
 You must establish a certified food protection manager within 90 days of opening or when the current certified food protection manager ends their employment.

 Maine requires recertification every five years.
-You must post a valid certificate at the business location.
+Restaurant owners must post a valid certificate at the business location.

 Maryland’s food code doesn’t require all food service employees to have food handlers permits.
 The state encourages individuals to contact their local health department’s food program to find out whether a certified food manager must be on site.

-Food workers in Massachusetts don’t need to get a food preparation license or food handler card.
-However, the state requires all food service businesses to have a minimum of one full-time manager who is a certified food manager.
+Food workers in Massachusetts don’t need a food preparation license or food handlers card.
+However, the state requires all food service businesses to have a minimum of one full-time certified food manager.

 This person must pass an exam from an accredited food handler safety training program.
 They need to take the exam every five years to maintain their certification.
 Completing a training course before the exam is recommended but not required.

 Michigan doesn’t have a mandate for food workers to get food handler permits.
-However, the state requires you to employ at least one certified food manager.
+However, the state requires restaurant owners to employ at least one certified food manager.
 The only exceptions are vending machine locations and temporary food service establishments.

 Michigan employees need to pass an ANSI or CFP accredited exam once every five years to earn a food manager certification.
 In-person and online classes are available to help prepare for the exam, but they are not necessary for certification.

-Food workers in Minnesota are not required to get food handler cards.
+Food workers in Minnesota are not required to get food handlers cards.
 Food service businesses in this state only need to have one certified food protection manager.

 To become certified, individuals must complete a training course and pass an approved exam.
 A food handlers renewal certificate requires four hours of approved training every three years after initial certification.

 Local jurisdictions can apply additional requirements for food service licensing.
-You should contact your local health department to understand local food handler and food manager license requirements.
+Employers should contact their local health department to understand local food handler and food manager license requirements.

 Mississippi requires all food service establishments to have a certified food protection manager on staff.
 This individual must pass a test from an accredited food safety training program to get their certification.

-Other food workers don’t need to obtain a food handler license.
+Other food workers don’t need to obtain a food handlers certificate.
 The food protection manager is expected to pass on their knowledge and ensure food preparation operations follow proper safety precautions.

-You may choose to have all their food handlers go through formal training in-person or online.
+Business owners can choose to have their food handlers train in-person or online.

 The state of Missouri doesn’t require official training or certification for food handlers and food managers.
 However, individual counties and cities may have their own requirements restaurants must follow.
-You should check with your local health department for more information.
+Check with your local health department for more information.